Our mission

 *Easy-read role description can be found here.*

 If so, we’d love to hear from you!
-Leeds Tidal are inviting nominations for a new Treasurer to join our Board of Directors, to bolster our mission for supporting activism in Leeds to be more effective in achieving social, economic and climate justice.
+Leeds Tidal are inviting nominations for a new Treasurer to join our Board of Directors, to bolster our mission of supporting activism in Leeds to be more effective in achieving social, economic, and climate justice.

 What is involved?

-Minimum 2-3 hours for board meetings every 6 weeks (approx. 8 meetings per year)
+Minimum 2-3 hours for board meetings every 2 months (approx. 6 meetings per year)

 Additional approx 2 hours between meetings to support Treasury work in between, plus any additional time you wish to contribute.